-• Community first - Working together to know our customers' needs so that we deliver what matters and what makes a difference.
-We make e We respect, care about, support and develop our people.
+- Community first Working together to know our customers' needs so that we deliver what matters and what makes a difference.
+We make - decisions with empathy and recognise our community's needs are at the core of every decision we make now and into the future.

+e We respect, care about, support and develop our people.
 We provide a safe workplace where people can explore opportunities, enjoy themselves and achieve high levels of personal job satisfaction.